MohamedAlosaili/MohamedAlosaili/README.md

 * 🌍  I'm from Kingdom of Saudi Arabia
 * ✉️  You can contact me at [mohamed.alosaili@gmail.com](mailto:mohamed.alosaili@gmail.com)
-* 🚀  I'm currently working on small TypeScript projects
+* 🚀  I'm currently working on Nodejs projects
-* 🧠  I'm learning TypeScript
+* 🧠  I'm learning Nodejs

 ### Skills